-What Are The Interventions Used In Music Therapy?
+What are the Interventions of Music Therapy?

 Music therapy works through various platforms.
-First is concerning a song’s lyrics.
+The first is concerning a song’s lyrics.
 The patient and therapist read through the lyrics of a song.
 Afterward, the patient is encouraged to give insight as to how he felt about the words.
 This process is a springboard for further discussion as to how the patient perceives life in general and goes through its daily struggles.

-Finally, both patient and therapist can make the music themselves.
+Finally, both patient and therapist can make the piece themselves.
 Patients experience a feeling of emotional liberation and heightened ability to socialize when they express themselves through singing or playing instruments.
 To take it a step further, some patients are also encouraged to write songs.
 It is a compelling process of reaffirmation of the patient’s self-worth, giving him a sense of control, purpose, and fulfillment.

 What Types Of Illnesses Can Music Therapy Heal?

 The therapeutic effect of music is something that has not only been told by experience.
 It is something that is scientifically proven through evidence.
-In one study, when patients were made to listen to music, they have shown higher levels of salivary immunoglobulin A, a crucial antibody that helps the body fight cancer.
+In one study, when patients were made to listen to melodies, they have shown higher levels of salivary immunoglobulin A, a crucial antibody that helps the body fight cancer.
 In addition, levels of cortisol, the body’s primary stress hormone, also decreased.

 In other cases, music has been found to help enhance the mental functions of patients with cognitive diseases such as Parkinson’s disease, Alzheimer’s disease, and Dementia.
-Music aids in the reduction of feelings of aggression and agitation among patients, thereby improving their cooperation with regular daily tasks.
+It aids in the reduction of feelings of aggression and agitation among patients, thereby improving their cooperation with regular daily tasks.

-Still, for patients experiencing bouts of depression and anxiety, music has been proven to uplift a depressed mood.
+Still, for patients experiencing bouts of depression and anxiety, it has been proven to uplift a depressed mood.
 Physically, this manifests in the stabilization of heart rate, manageable respiratory rate, and normalized blood pressure.
 It also improves the quality of sleep, thereby helping patients with depression to deal with insomnia and restlessness that comes with it.